SeqWare/public-workflows/PANCANCER_AUTOMATED_RUNNING_BWA.md

 As you build new nodes/clusters you will create a "cluster-name-2", "cluster-name-3" and so on.
 You will then replace "master" with the IP address of the master node for each of you new clusters/nodes.
+Note that the "host" parameter is what the host is called that the workflow is being scheduled on.
+Given our provisioning process this is almost always "master".
+Do not use the IP address here.

 Assuming you are using the SeqWare-Vagrant process to build your computational clusters, you can get the IP addresses of the master nodes under the